 Terracotta Warriors Pit 3

-Why many of the Qin Terracotta Warriors unearthed in the Pit 3 do not have heads?
+Why Don’t Many of the Qin Terracotta Warriors Unearthed in the Pit 3 Have Heads?

 Recommended Tour Itinerary:

 Terracotta Warriors Tour: One-day to visit Terracotta Warriors and Horses and more

 More Xian Tours